Doko-Demo-Doa/react-native-barcodescanner/README.md

 ### Breaking change

 React native 0.19 changed the ReactProps class which led to problems with updating native view properties (see https://github.com/facebook/react-native/issues/5649).
-These errors are corrected in react-native-barcodescanner version 1.0.0.
-Use version 1.0.0 and larger for react native >=0.19 and for earlier react native versions use version 0.1.4.
+These errors are corrected in react-native-barcode-android version 1.0.1.
+Use version 1.0.1 and larger for react native >=0.19 and for earlier react native versions use version 0.1.4.

 ### Installation